OHL to Hold 2025 Under-18 Priority Selection on Wednesday at 5:30pm

 Selection Procedure:

-The Under-18 Priority Selection Process is capped at two rounds with each OHL Member Team required to select two players.
+The Under-18 Priority Selection Process is two rounds with each OHL Member Team required to select two players.
+Teams that select a goaltender in one of the first two rounds are permitted to select an additional skater in a third round of selections.

 • Discuss this story on the Ontario Hockey League message board...